danloveg/COMP3430-Operating-Systems-A2/README.md

+# Synchronization and Threads in C
-# COMP 3430 Winter 2018 Assignment 2 - Synchronization and Threads in C
+### COMP 3430 Winter 2018 Assignment 2 -

 ## Overview
 Assignment 2 involves synchronization using semaphores, locks, and condition variables.
 Two of the questions (Q2 & Q4) are written in code (all in C).
 Question 2 is a simple demonstration that pthread_create() in C does not create kernel level threads, but creates user level threads.
 Question 4 is a simulation of multiple clients adding print jobs to a finite print queue with printers "printing" out the files.
 The issue question 4 poses is that of how to safely use a bounded buffer.
 I use a "monitor" to guard the entering and exiting of the queue.